Skip to content

 RPI: Research, Plan, Implement

-The workflow that emerged from running thousands of agent sessions across 31 repos:
+The workflow that emerged from running thousands of agent sessions across my production repos:

 Research → Plan → Implement → Validate